-As per the Hindu historic legends, Lord Rama’s birth was the consequence of a divine plan which was to end the tyranny of Rakshasa King Ravana and bring peace in the world.
-Rama Navami 2020 will be celebrated on April 2 this year i.e. four days before Mahavir Jayanti, according to the Gregorian calendar.
+As per the Hindu historic legends, Lord Rama’s birth was the consequence of a divine plan which was to end the tyranny of Rakshasa King Ravana and bring peace to the world.
+Rama Navami 2021 will be celebrated on April 21st this year.

 At temples, aartis and puja rituals are conducted where a great number of devotees flock in the evening.
 Apart from the recitation of Lord Rama stories, the festive occasion of Rama Navami is also about self-contemplation and self-reflection.
 Due to this, people also indulge in charitable events and activities organized on this pious day.
 Many people also observe fasting on this day.